 I have gone on many bed bug inspections where the bug the client found is not a bed bug.
 Other bugs commonly misidentified as a bed bug: bat bugs, spider beetles, carpet beetles, roach nymphs, swallow bugs, bird mites, booklice, or a pirate bug in the “anthocoroid” family.

 If you live in a building and there turns out to be a building-wide issue, you will want to save this bug for future evidence.

-- Some states have laws in place that require the landlord to provide bed bug extermination.
-If you are renting an apartment, then reach out to the landlord and let them know.
+Some states have laws requiring the landlord to provide bed bug extermination.
+If you rent an apartment, contact the landlord and let them know.

-- Buy mattress and box spring covers; wherever that bug in the bathroom came from, there are more.
-So if you don’t know exactly where it came from and do not see any other bed bugs in your home, a bed bug encasement will help you monitor the bed as well as minimize any seams and hiding places in case another bed bug shows up.
+Buy mattress and box spring covers; wherever that bug in the bathroom came from, there are more.
+So if you don’t know exactly where it came from and do not see any other bed bugs in your home, a bed bug encasement will help you monitor.
+Furthermore it will also minimize any seams and hiding places in case another bed bug shows up.

 Once he put the clear tape over the air vent, he could catch a few live bed bugs trying to crawl out of the air vent.
 The tenant caught the live bed bugs on the packing tape, so he could now show them to his landlord as proof and evidence.